 We are all exposed to a huge variety of germs every day.
 In fact, if Google Glass eventually offers microscopic vision, we may walk around with gloves on and never eat in a restaurant again.
 Microbes are all around us, and the question is, “What do we have to worry about?”

-My wife and I were recently in the Delta terminal at LaGuardia Airport.
-We were surprised to see sleek new updates, not only in the terminal itself, but also a tablet computer at every seat at the gate.
+Recently, my wife and I were in the Delta terminal at LaGuardia Airport.
+We were surprised to see sleek new updates, not only in the terminal itself but also a tablet computer at every seat at the gate.
 You can even tap on the screen to order lunch and a beverage is delivered to your seat within 15 minutes.
-Now, if I only had an ultraviolet, or UV, light wand with me to sanitize the tablet in front of me.
+If I only had an ultraviolet, or UV, light wand with me to sanitize the tablet in front of me.

-It’s clear that contaminated technology is something we need to think about.
-But how much of a germaphobe do you want to become?
-Today I’ll give you some hints for how you can protect yourself from germs without becoming totally obsessed about them.
+Contaminated technology is something we need to think about, but how much of a germaphobe do you want to become?
+There are steps you can take to protect yourself from germs without becoming obsessed about them.

 This is a transcript from the video series An Introduction to Infectious Diseases.
 Watch it now, on The Great Courses Plus.

-The important point to remember as we examine all the case situations in this lecture is just because there are germs on a door handle or a saltshaker does not mean that you will automatically become ill by using or touching these objects.
-The goal of this lecture is to make you cognizant of the special circumstances where pathogenic viruses or bacteria may be avoided, with a little knowledge from this lecture and some common sense.
+The important point to remember while examining all the case situations presented is that just because there are germs on a door handle or a saltshaker does not mean that you will automatically become ill by using or touching these objects.
+The goal is to make you cognizant of the special circumstances where pathogenic viruses or bacteria may be avoided, with a little knowledge and some common sense.

 Learn more about the dynamic world of infectious disease